koopjs/koopjs.github.io/docs/specs/provider.md

 # Provider

-Add support for remote APIs or datasources to Koop
+Add support for any remote API or datasource to Koop.
+Dive into the docs below or check out a working sample [here](https://github.com/koopjs/koop-sample-provider).

 ## Index.js